What's on the Menu?

 - How does nutrient and energy content on these menus stack up against government criteria?

-- Complete nutrition information was reported for 61% of restaurant brands.
+- Complete nutrition information was reported for 61 percent of restaurant brands.

 - Main entrées had significantly more calories, fat, saturated fat, and sodium in family-style restaurants than in fast-food restaurants.

-- Approximately 96% of main entrees did not meet a measure based upon U.S. government recommendations for sodium, fat, saturated fat, and calories combined.
+- Approximately 96 percent of main entrées did not meet a measure based upon U.S. government recommendations for sodium, fat, saturated fat, and calories combined.